 As needed, the ECT will offer directions to the Ambulance and First Response Crews, utilizing the Enhanced 9-1-1 computerized mapping system.
 The ECT is also authorized to dispatch Backup Agencies based on the call type or incident location using the Computer Aided Dispatch (CAD) system.
 The utilization of these systems and the EMD Manual are designed to help reduce response times and allow for better pre-hospital patient care.

-Lieutenant Michael Thomas
+Acting Chief Michael Thomas

 Supervisor in Charge of Emergency Communications